itsmeplee/spot-app/services/prisma-local/README.md

 {
   "Authorization": "Bearer \[token\]"
 }
-Now you should be able to connect using the
+Now you should be able to connect using the playground

+docker exec -it users-service sh

+lsof -i for all the ports,  I had an issue where the port was already occupied